bryhlee/bryhlee.github.io/blog/_posts/2023-09-14-snow-dynamic.md

 # The Problem

-At the outset, displacing snow seems relatively straightforward and arbitrary to implement in a modern engine.
-The basic idea is to "record" displaced snow into a buffer, such as a texture or other intermediary storage, then convert this data into a format that can be understood by the engine to modify the shape of a landscape.
+Displacing snow seems relatively straightforward and arbitrary to implement in a modern engines.
+The basic idea is to "record" displaced snow into a buffer, such as a texture or other intermediary storage, then convert this data into a format that can be understood by the engine to modify the shape of the corresponding landscapes.
+Most examples I found online lacked in areas of design, flexibility, or overall feel.
+My objectives for this system were to:

-Creating snow trails is a somewhat common challenge that can be implemented in a variety of ways, but most examples I found online were lacking lacking in design, flexibility, or overall feel.
-My general objectives were to create a snow trail system that would:

-1. Emulate actual displacement of snow by deforming the landscape in any arbitrary direction around the object as necessary
+1. Emulate actual displacement of snow by deforming the landscape in any arbitrary direction around the object with optional controls for density, shape, and depth
 2. Create a actor-agnostic system
 3. Tesselate based on camera distance to manage performance over several LODs